Uluwatu is not only a surfer’s paradise, it’s also a great spot to soak up some sun, enjoy a drink on a cliff bar or watch a beautiful sunset.

 I think 2 days is a enough to explore Uluwatu peninsula.
 I willingly set aside Nusa Dua area (the Western part of Uluwatu) which a soulless complex of luxury hotels.

-This itinerary supposed that you have you own vehicle (motorbike or car).
+This itinerary presumes that you have you own vehicle (motorbike or car).
 It’s more logic to do it when you stay in Pecatu, Jimbaran or even Kuta area (but don’t stay in Kuta area, really).

 I recommend that you check the tide schedule in order to decide in which order you are going to visit the sites.
 If you have only one day, focus on the first part of the itinerary.